 Yarsan Sufi Music Theory

-Learn the history and join in an in-depth analysis of the seven Sufi sacred maqams and its association with Iranian Sema, sacred movements
+Learn the history and join in an in-depth analysis Sufi sacred maqams with Iranian Sema and sacred movements

 An online lecture course for musicians and dancers with Pir (Sufi Master) Seyed Salman Hosseini and Sufi Dance Master and Scholar Farima Berenji.